Being cheated on can be the worst feeling ever.

 Deciding if it’s time to move on

-We’ve covered 16 things you need to do if you’ve been cheated on multiple times, but if you want to get a completely personalized explanation of this situation and where it’ll lead you in the future, I recommend speaking to the folks over at Psychic Source.
+We’ve covered 16 things you need to do if you’ve been cheated on multiple times, but if you want to get a completely personalized explanation of this situation and where it’ll lead you in the future, it can be helpful to speak to a relationship coach about your situation.